 - Booking.com | Agoda

-- Park Hyatt Busan: Not just one of the best luxury hotels in Busan, but among the best in Korea.
+- Park Hyatt Busan: Not just one of the best luxury hotels in Busan, but among the best places to stay in Korea.
 The luxuriant rooms are expansive and fitted with warm modern wooden furnishings for a ultra-sophisticated look.
 Evening views unto Gwangan Bridge from the deluxe ocean-view guest rooms and the on-site 32nd-floor restaurant, Dining Room, are magical.

 - Booking.com | Agoda